scds/dash24-25/_intro-gis-1.md

 <img src="assets/img/intro-qgis-1.png" alt="Workshop Title Slide" width="100%">

-# Visualizing with R gganimate
+# Map making for absolute beginners using QGIS

 This **online workshop** is designed for those who are curious about making maps but haven't yet had the opportunity to learn.
 It will provide a friendly introduction to geographic data and the mapping of this data using the geographic information system (GIS) software, [QGIS](https://qgis.org/).
 Absolutely no geography or quantitative background is necessary for an engaging experience.